Production: Jammaje Productions

 All the casts try their best possible in internalizing their lines.
 It is only the character of El-Mustapha who speaks quite unnaturally.
 Moreover, the same voice of supposedly the executive producer of the film is used at least three times, by different characters.
 The dubbing could have been better and more lip-synched had the casts tried even if their English is not polished as such.

 And lastly, although Light and Darkness, another film to be released by the same company, is said to be the sequel to There’s a Way, the resolution of the story is at best hanging and at worst outrageous.
 Having just a sleepless night over a threat, which could be empty, by the lady Dr. Bello hires to frame his victims is so much insufficient as a punishment to him.
-The same goes to Alhaji Mahdi; his arrest by the EFCC says so little after all his humiliation and sheer disgust of the poor.
+The same goes for Alhaji Mahdi; his arrest by the EFCC says so little after all his humiliation and sheer disgust of the poor.

 The film is about the endurance of the human spirit, true love and the exposition of some social vices in our societies and schools.
 No doubt, it was technically carefully shot; the cinematography is almost spotless.
 The lighting appropriately fits the ambience.
-The casts, as mentioned earlier, perform very well, especially Isham and the debutant, Fadila, among others.
+The casts, as mentioned earlier, perform very well, especially Isham and the debutante, Fadila, among others.
 This credit must be shared among all the crew with the director, Falalu Dorayi and the executive producer, Kabiru Jammaje taking plump shares.

 Bayero University, Kano